WEEK-TV: Sale to Quincy

 On February 11, 2014, Quincy-based Quincy Newspapers announced it would acquire WEEK-TV; KBJR-TV; WBNG-TV in Binghamton, New York; and Malara Broadcasting-owned WPTA in Fort Wayne, Indiana, from Granite Broadcasting.
 Quincy initially intended to provide continued services to WHOI, but Sinclair (having just completed its acquisition of Barrington Broadcasting in November 2013) gave notice that the JSA/SSA between WHOI and WEEK-TV, originally set to expire in March 2017, would be terminated within nine months of the completion of Quincy's purchase of WEEK-TV.
 On September 30, 2015, the FCC approved Quincy's purchase of WEEK, and the sale was completed on November 2, nearly two years after the agreement was announced.

 Through a separate joint sales agreement, WEEK-TV also controlled the market's MyNetworkTV outlet WAOE through the end of 2014.
 The station, owned by Four Seasons Broadcasting, was then based out of the Springfield Road studios.
 For a time, the facility also hosted some internal operations (e.g. programming log maintenance) for WBQD-LP, another Four Seasons-owned MyNetworkTV outlet (now WQAD-DT3).
 The station was controlled through a local marketing agreement with the Quad Cities' ABC affiliate, WQAD-TV (then owned by Local TV; currently owned by Tegna Inc.), maintaining the majority of day-to-day operations in the big three affiliate's studios in Moline, Illinois.

 Sale to Gray Television

 On February 1, 2021, Gray Television announced that it had entered into an agreement to acquire most of Quincy Media's television properties for $925 million in a cash transaction.
-The acquisition was completed on August 2, 2021, bringing WEEK-TV under common ownership with several Gray Television stations in nearby midwestern markets, including ABC affiliates KCRG-TV in Cedar Rapids and WBAY-TV in Green Bay, dual Fox/NBC affiliate KYOU-TV in Ottumwa/Kirksville, CBS affiliates KFVS-TV in Cape Girardeau, WSAW-TV in Wausau, KEYC-TV in Mankato, and WIFR-LD in Rockford, and fellow NBC affiliates KWQC-TV in Davenport–Rock Island–Moline, WMTV in Madison, WEAU in Eau Claire–La Crosse, WNDU-TV in South Bend, WFIE in Evansville, KYTV in Springfield, Missouri, KMNF-LD in Mankato, and WOWT in Omaha.
+The acquisition was completed on August 2, 2021, bringing WEEK-TV under common ownership with several Gray Television stations in nearby midwestern markets.